Planning for an Azure File Sync deployment

 If the server is running in a virtual machine with dynamic memory enabled, the VM should be configured with a minimum of 2048 MiB of memory.

-For most production workloads, we do not recommend configuring an Azure File Sync sync server with only the minimum requirements.
+For most production workloads, we don't recommend configuring an Azure File Sync sync server with only the minimum requirements.
 See Recommended system resources for more information.

 Recommended system resources